 - Ages 60-69: Average 401(k) balance: $198,600.
 Median 401(k) balance: $63,000.

 To me, this seems to be a little bit low.
 It’s no wonder Americans are having a hard time retiring!

 2. Amount of Interest Payments Over a Lifetime

 “The typical consumer will pay $279,002 over their lifetime in interest payments.”
 (Credit.com)

-This is crazy!
-And it’s only in interest payments, not even the payments on the money borrowed.
+That’s crazy!
+And it’s only in interest payments, not even the principle.
 Imagine what you could do with nearly 300k!